Ironweed (novel)

 Ironweed is a 1983 novel by American author William Kennedy.
 Ironweed received the 1984 Pulitzer Prize for Fiction and is the third book in Kennedy's Albany Cycle.
 It is included in the Western Canon of the critic Harold Bloom.
 The novel was adapted into a 1987 film of the same name.

 Plot summary

 Set during the Great Depression, Ironweed tells the story of a bum named Francis Phelan.
 Phelan is a native of Albany, New York who left his family after accidentally killing his infant son.
-The novel focuses on Phelan's return (after being gone twenty-two years) to Albany over the triduum of All Hallows Eve, All Saints' Day, and All Souls' Day.
-Moreover, a surreal element is added to the narrative, as Phelan sees and tries to interact with dead people from his troubled past.
+The novel focuses on Phelan's return (after being gone for 22 years) to Albany over the triduum of All Hallows' Eve, All Saints' Day, and All Souls' Day.
+A surreal element is added to the narrative, as Phelan sees and tries to interact with dead people from his troubled past.
 The novel features characters that are present in some of Kennedy's other Albany Cycle books.